 Committees of the Board

-The Audit Committee provides oversight of the organisation’s finances and is chaired by Darren Byrne.
+The Audit Committee provides oversight of the organisation’s finances.
+The Nominations & Governance Committee oversees Board membership and governance.

 The External Scientific Advisory Review Board.
 Consultations are currently underway in relation to the role of this Board to clarify and maximise its input.